Stefan Herheim's production of Parsifal in Bayreuth

 - Mostly Opera: […] myriads of ideas, sufficient for several new Parsifal productions on an over-stuffed stage, downstaging both singers and music and ultimately creating confusion as opposed to enlightenment.

 - New York Times: In the end, it is moving.
 Directors get away with half-baked ingenuities because opera plots already require suspended judgment — and because of the music.
 Under Daniele Gatti’s baton, the score unwinds in grave and luxurious fashion.
 The Bayreuth chorus is peerless, as always.
 Christopher Ventris, as an ardent Parsifal; Detlef Roth, the touching Amfortas; and Kwangchul Youn, a brooding Gurnemanz, make for unexpected stars.
 Mihoko Fujimura, notwithstanding the straining in her upper reaches, is the desperate, heartbreaking Kundry.
-If someone at Bayreuth could sift through Mr. Hernheim’s bounty of ideas, this might yet become a great production.
+If someone at Bayreuth could sift through Mr. Herheim’s bounty of ideas, this might yet become a great production.

 - Der Spiegel